pantheon-systems/documentation/source/content/guides/drush/05-drush-import.md

 ## Automate Imports

-Every aspect of the Terminus process is designed to support automation.
-You can script imports to run several concurrently (or in serial).
+Terminus is designed to support automation.
+You can script imports to run several concurrently (or to run imports serially).

-Terminus is a rapidly evolving project, so stay tuned.
-Let us know what you would like to see, and forks and pull requests are always welcome!
+Terminus is a rapidly evolving project, so check back frequently for updates.
+Forks and pull requests for improvements are welcome.

 ## More Resources